ReVanced/revanced-patches/docs/3_fingerprinting.md

 }
 ```

-The following properties are utilized by bytecode patches:
+Bytecode patches utilize the following properties:

 - The `MethodFingerprint.strings` allows patches to know the indices of the instructions
   which hold references to the strings.

 - If a fingerprint defines `MethodFingerprint.opcodes`, the start and end index of the first instructions
   matching that pattern will be available.
 These are useful to patch the implementation of methods
   relative to the pattern.
-Ideally the pattern contains the instructions opcodes pattern
-  which is to be patched, in order to guarantee a successfull patch.
+Ideally, the pattern contains instructions for patching the opcodes pattern to guarantee a successful patch.

   > **Note**: Sometimes long patterns might be necessary, but the bigger the pattern list, the higher the chance
   it mutates if the app updates.
-For that reason the annotation `FuzzyPatternScanMethod` can be used
+Therefore, the annotation `FuzzyPatternScanMethod` can be used
   on a fingerprint.
-The `FuzzyPatternScanMethod.threshold` will define, how many opcodes can remain unmatched.
+The `FuzzyPatternScanMethod.threshold` will define how many opcodes can remain unmatched.
-  `PatternScanResult.warnings` can then be used, if is necessary to know where pattern missmatches occured.
+  If necessary, `PatternScanResult.warnings` can then be used to know where pattern mismatches occurred.

 ## ⭐ Closely related code examples